iotaledger/susee-streams-poc/sensor/streams-poc-lib/README.md

 for the ESP_IDF_VERSION environment variable.

-To build the `main.c` file and *streams-poc-lib* you will need to do the following:
+To build the [main.c](./main/main.c) file and *streams-poc-lib* you will need to do the following:
 ```bash
 get_idf
 idf.py flash monitor
 ```
-Please replace the ip address in the above given example with the ip address of the machine that runs the specific application (*Iota Bridge* & *AppServer Connector Mockup Tool*).
+The ip address, eventually needed WiFi credentials and several other test options can be configured in the `Test CONFIG` section at the top of the [main.c](./main/main.c) file.

 ## Using the test application